Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 ### Harassment

-Bans or punishments are not issued on the basis of solely raiding new players or players weaker than you, this is a PVP server afterall.
+Bans or punishments are not issued on the basis of solely raiding new players or players weaker than you, this is a PVP server after all.
 Ark online multiplayer is more enjoyable with others, but the "multiplayer" component of Ark cannot be possible when players are driven off the server.
 Don't ruin your experience by ruining others'.
 If found steamrolling or raiding new players or obviously weaker than you for no reason other than your amusement, admins will issue an appropriate punishment.
-Examples of harrassment include, but is not limited to:
+Examples of harassment include, but is not limited to:
     - Repeatedly raiding a player over a short period of time.
-    - Griefing players in open world PvP (e.g. camping bodies, continuously tranqing them, etc.)
+    - Griefing players in open world PVP (e.g. camping bodies, continuously tranqing them, etc.)
     - Any sort of shake-down or racketeering operations.

 &nbsp;